jrpotter/notebook/notes/algorithms/order-growth.md

 %%ANKI
 Basic
-How is the running time of a program measured as a function?
+What is the input of a function used to measure a program's running time?
-Back: As a function of its input size.
+Back: The size of the program's input.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1707334419352-->
 END%%